PaperMC/PaperDocs/source/server/configuration.rst

     - **description**: Allows you to open chests even if they have a cat sitting on top of them.

+* shield-blocking-delay
+    - **default**: 5
+    - **description**: The number of ticks between a player activiating their shield and it actually blocking damage.

 * disable-end-credits
     - **default**: false
     - **description**: Instructs the server to never send the end game credits